webosose/website/content/en/docs/guides/getting-started/webos-ose-ui-guide.md

 You can add more apps to **Default Apps Area** of the app bar.
 (Maximum number of apps: 5)

 {{< note >}}
-This feature is only available on touch displays.
+Long-tap feature is only available on touch displays.
 {{< /note >}}

 1. Long-tap the screen in the launchpad app.